Michael Taussig: Early life

-Taussig was born in Sydney to parents of German and Czech-Jewish ancestry.
+Taussig was born in Sydney to Austrian refugee parents of German and Czech-Jewish ancestry.
 He completed his secondary education in 1958 at North Sydney Boys High School.
-He later earned a medical degree from the University of Sydney as well as a PhD in anthropology at the London School of Economics.
+He later earned a medical degree from the University of Sydney as well as a Master of Science in sociology at the London School of Economics and a PhD from the University of London.

+Books

 The Devil and Commodity Fetishism (1980)

-The Devil and Commodity Fetishism in South America is both a polemic about anthropology and an analysis of a set of seemingly magical beliefs held by rural and urban workers in Colombia and Bolivia.
-Taussig's polemic is that the principal concern of anthropology should be to critique Western (specifically, capitalist) culture.
-He further argues that people living in the periphery of the world capitalist economy have a critical vantage point on capitalism, and articulate their critiques of capitalism in terms of their own cultural idioms.
-He thus concludes that anthropologists should study peoples living on the periphery of the world capitalist economy as a way of gaining critical insight into the anthropologists' own culture.
-In short, this polemic shifts the anthropologists' object of study from that of other cultures to that of their own, and repositions the former objects of anthropological study (e.g. indigenous peoples) as valued critical thinkers.
+The Devil and Commodity Fetishism in South America is both a polemic about anthropology and an analysis of a set of magical beliefs held by workers in Colombia and Bolivia.
+Taussig's polemic is that the principal concern of anthropology should be to critique Western capitalist culture.
+He further argues that people living in the periphery of the world capitalist economy have a critical vantage point on capitalism and articulate their critiques of capitalism in terms of their own cultural idioms.
+He thus concludes that anthropologists should study these people as a way of gaining critical insight into the anthropologists' own culture.

 Taussig applies this approach to two beliefs: one based on both his own field research and that of anthropologist June Nash, the second based solely on his own research.
-The first is the belief held by semi-proletarianized peasants in Colombia (with an analogous case among Bolivian tin miners) who proletarianized sugar-cane cutters can make a contract with the devil that will cause them to make a good deal of money, but that this money can be spent only on frivolous consumer goods, and that the cutter will die an early and miserable death.
-Taussig suggests that earlier anthropologists might have argued that this belief is a hold-over from pre-capitalist culture, or serves as a leveling mechanism (ensuring that no individual become significantly wealthier than any of his or her fellows).
-Taussig, however, argues that through the devil, peasants express their recognition that capitalism is based on the magic belief that capital is productive, when in fact capitalism breeds poverty, disease, and death.
-The second belief provides another example of peasants representing their own understanding of capitalism's claim that capital is productive: the belief that some people engineer a switch that results in a peso, rather than a baby, being baptized.
-The consequence is that the money, alive, will return to its original owner no matter how it is spent, and bring more money back with it.
+The first is the belief held by semi-proletarianized peasants in Colombia (with an analogous case among Bolivian tin miners) that sugar-cane cutters can make a deal with the devil that will earn them money, but that this money can be spent only on frivolous consumer goods and that the cutter will die an early and miserable death.
+Taussig suggests that earlier anthropologists might have argued that this belief is a hold-over from pre-capitalist culture, but instead he argues that this is peasants expressing their recognition of the alienation and commodity fetishism engendered by the capitalist system.
+The second belief, that some people engineer a switch that results in a peso being baptized rather than a baby, is another example of peasants representing their understanding of capitalism's claim that capital is productive.